puppetlabs/puppetlabs-panos/docs/01-using-with-bolt/04-running-a-task/README.md

-# Running a Task
+# Run a Bolt Task

-We're all set to use bolt to connect to the firewall and run a task.
-The module comes with some tasks already available out of the box.
-For this tutorial we will use the `panos::apikey` task to generate an API key.
+Use Bolt to connect to the firewall and run a task.
+The module comes with some tasks already available.

+1. Use the `panos::apikey` task to generate an API key.
+Run:

-Type `bolt task run panos::apikey -n pan --debug` where -n represents the nodes, with `pan` the alias we set in the `inventory.yaml` file and `--debug` represents that we want to get debug level output.
-If everything is working as planned you should be able to see that the task runs successfully and returns an apikey as expected.
-Examining the debug output you will notice a few interesting things:
+`bolt task run panos::apikey -n pan --debug`.

+Note that `-n` represents the nodes, `pan` is the alias you set in the `inventory.yaml` file and `--debug` provides a debug level output.
+If everything works, you will the task run successfully and return an api key.

+Notice the following in the debug output:

-1. The task target is pan, which we know is a `remote target` as specified in our `inventory.yaml` and by default these tasks will run on the `localhost` transport.
+* Bolt used the details you added to the `inventory.yaml` file.
+For example, the task target is `pan`, which is the `remote target` you specified in the `inventory.yaml`.
+By default these tasks run on the `localhost` transport.

-2. The details from inventory.yaml are used by the task.

-3. Additional parameters can be used, as outlined in the [bolt reference material](https://puppet.com/docs/bolt/latest/bolt_command_reference.html).
+* You can add additional parameters.
+For more information, see [Bolt reference material](https://puppet.com/docs/bolt/latest/bolt_command_reference.html).

 # Next steps

-Now we'll apply a manifest.
+Now you will apply a manifest.

 [Applying a manifest](./../05-applying-a-manifest/README.md)